korniichuk/rk/README.rst

 rk 0.3
 ------

-*  **info about working remote jupyter kernel in rk log file**
+*  **info about working remote jupyter kernel in rk log file.**
 *  **paramiko log file in a local connection file dir.**
 * error in the rkscript: no handlers could be found for logger "paramiko.transport".
-* local port forwarding in the rkscript via paramiko, not via pexpect
+* local port forwarding in the rkscript via paramiko, not via pexpect.

 rk 0.2
 ------